-Instead seeing the process as a lifestyle change and focusing on healthy, natural, and nutrient rich foods is the way to go.
+Instead of seeing the process as a lifestyle change and focusing on healthy, natural, and nutrient-rich foods is the way to go.

 Starving yourself, cutting things out of your diet completely, and surviving just on liquids won’t get you where you want to be and can actually send you off-course in the long-run.

 Before starting an exercise routine there is absolutely nothing wrong with doing a little research on the right kinds of exercises to perform.